Chapter Text

 “M…” she mumbles, and what she means to say is “you’re here, you’re here, how are you here?” but Mark hugs her tighter as if he knows, and this time his lips find her hair, her temple, every inch of her face.

-They’re crashing into each other.
-Reality asserts itself again and again, in the fierceness and the desperation and the solidity of their hands: gripping the shoulders, the lapels of his suit, tangling in her hair.
+It is all they can do, to crash into each other.
+Reality asserts itself again and again, in the fierceness and the desperation and the solidity of their hands: touching, gripping the shoulders, the lapels of his suit, tangling in her hair.
 And what a miracle this is, that there is no distance at all between them when just a second ago it seemed like they were oceans, light years, universes away.

 She pulls back, the need to find his eyes—the eyes, the eyes, the eyes—too great, and immediately she does.
 And in doing so, suddenly, like a new threshold, she remembers.
 Suddenly, she’s not the starved, amputated creature they’ve kept chained underground, forged by needles and drills and lies; monitored from a hundred screens.
 She is herself, Gemma Scout, who’s been teaching at Ganz college for fifteen years, who prefers Dostoyevsky over Tolstoy, who still dreams of taking the Trans-Siberian railway at least once in her life, who can identify an Australian Banyan just by the shape of the leaf; who took her first plane when she was only four; who likes to be busy on Saturdays and lazy on Sundays; who loves the way Mark’s nose presses against her cheek when they kiss.